Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 When a service selected doesn't support Managed Identity, the corresponding issue must have been reported and the security considerations section in the readme, should clearly explain the alternatives.

-- Azure Key Vault is a prefered alternative
+- Azure Key Vault is a preferred alternative

 ### The following items are not strictly enforced but may prevent the template from being added to the gallery